 As you'll see, there are still some options to make it to where you need to be if your flight does wind up getting canceled.

-Every single time I get a notification about a canceled flight, I immediately turn to the same place before even picking up the phone: Google Flights.
+Every single time I get a flight status notification about a canceled flight, I immediately turn to the same place before even picking up the phone: Google Flights.

 Google Flights is our #1 search platform for finding cheap flights, but it's also a powerful tool to find alternate flights when plans change.
 You can filter by airline, zero in on specific departure or arrival times, and even search for flights into multiple airports at once.